LibrariesHacked/mobilelibraries-database/README.md

 ## Acknowledgments

-* All the mobile library services
+* All mobile library services